jmbab/PDF_Downloader/README.md

 │
 ├── data/
 │   └── GRI_2017_2020.xlsx     # Source Excel file with URLs and BRnum entries
+│   └── test.xlsx              # Lightweight Excel file used for testing
 │
 ├── downloads/
 │   └── ...                    # Folder where downloaded PDFs will be stored